bjornbytes/lust/README.md

 Fails only if `x` is `nil`.

-`lust.expect(x).to.have(y)`

-If `x` is a table, ensures that at least one of its keys contains the value `y` using the `==` operator.
-If `x` is not a table, this assertion fails.

 `lust.expect(x).to.equal(y)`

-Performs a strict equality test, failing if x and y have different types or values.
+Performs a strict equality test, failing if `x` and `y` have different types or values.
 Tables are tested by recursively ensuring that both tables contain the same set of keys and values.
 Metatables are not taken into consideration.

 `lust.expect(x).to.be(y)`